FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 FHERC20 removes the traditional ERC20 allowance system and instead uses EIP712 signatures for permissioned transfers:

-- Each `encTransferFrom` operation requires a valid EIP712 signature
+- Each `encTransferFrom` operation requires a valid EIP712 signature.
-- Permissions are single-use and do not grant ongoing access to funds
+- Permissions are single-use and do not grant ongoing access to funds.
-- This prevents leakage of balance information while maintaining secure delegation
+- This prevents leakage of balance information while maintaining secure delegation.

 ## Contract Structure